-Most importantly, the course has a built in flexibility accommodation available to all students.
-All students have the opportunity to work ahead; to have a reasonable extension on all assignments; and to miss occasional assignments and still earn a good final grade.
+Most importantly, the course has a built-in flexibility accommodation available to all students.
+All students have the opportunity to work ahead; to use a one-week reasonable extension on all assignments; and to miss occasional assignments and still earn a good final grade.

-Flexibility is built into this course to aid all students, including students with disabilities, as well as students with chronic health conditions, religious conflicts, care-giving responsibilities, unpredictable work schedules, and student athletes -- everyone.
+Flexibility is built into this course to aid all students, including students with disabilities, students with chronic health conditions, religious conflicts, care-giving responsibilities, unpredictable work schedules, and student athletes -- everyone.